sap-tutorials/Tutorials/tutorials/btp-app-kyma-add-helm-chart/btp-app-kyma-add-helm-chart.md

     *.c-<xyz123>.sap.kyma.ondemand.com
     ```

-    where `<xyz123>` is a placeholder for a string of characters that's unique for your cluster.
+    >  `<xyz123>` is a placeholder for a string of characters that's unique for your cluster.

 2. Add the result without the leading `*.` in the `domain` property of your `chart/values.yaml` file.
 For example: